vercel/swr-site/pages/docs/cache.en-US.md

 All SWR hooks inside `<Page/>` will read and write from that Map instance.
 You can also use other cache provider implementations as well for your specific use case.

 <Callout>
   In the example above, when the `<App/>` component is re-mounted, the provider will also be re-creacted.
-Normally cache providers need to be put in a higher level in the component tree.
+Cache providers should be put higher in the component tree, or outside of render.
 </Callout>

 <Callout type="warning" emoji="⚠️">